hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

     - [EdDSA > Ed25519 (Wikipedia)](https://en.wikipedia.org/wiki/EdDSA#Ed25519:~:text=.-,Ed25519,-%5Bedit%5D)
     - [Ed25519: high-speed high-security signatures](https://ed25519.cr.yp.to/)

-  - `secp256k1` — <abbr title ="Elliptic Curve Cryptography">ECC</abbr> algorithm known for its application in blockchain systems like Bitcoin.
+  - `secp256k1` — <abbr title ="Elliptic Curve Cryptography">ECC</abbr> an algorithm known for its application in blockchain systems like Bitcoin.
 It provides a robust foundation for secure key generation, digital signatures, and encryption.
   > Learn more:\
   [Secp256k1 (Bitcoin Wiki)](https://en.bitcoin.it/wiki/Secp256k1)

-  - `bls_small` — Boneh-Lynn-Shacham algorithm with a _small_ parameter configuration.
-This variant of the <abbr title ="Boneh-Lynn-Shacham">BLS</abbr> cryptographic scheme is optimized for efficiency in certain resource-constrained environments while maintaining fundamental security properties.
+  - `bls_small` — The Boneh-Lynn-Shacham algorithm with a _small_ parameter configuration.
+This variant of the <abbr title ="Boneh-Lynn-Shacham">BLS</abbr> cryptographic scheme is optimised for efficiency in certain resource-constrained environments while maintaining fundamental security properties.
   > Learn more:\
   [BLS digital signature (Wikipedia)](https://en.wikipedia.org/wiki/BLS_digital_signature)

-  - `bls_normal` — Boneh-Lynn-Shacham algorithm with a _standard_ parameter configuration.
+  - `bls_normal` — The Boneh-Lynn-Shacham algorithm with a _standard_ parameter configuration.
 This configuration of the <abbr title ="Boneh-Lynn-Shacham">BLS</abbr> cryptographic scheme offers a balanced approach between efficiency and security, making it suitable for a wide range of applications in blockchain and cryptographic protocols.
   > Learn more:\
   [BLS digital signature (Wikipedia)](https://en.wikipedia.org/wiki/BLS_digital_signature)